LouieYang/stroke-controllable-fast-style-transfer/README.md

     </br>
 </p>

-## Disclaimer
+## License
-This software is published for academic and non-commercial use only.
+© Alibaba-Zhejiang University Joint Research Institute of Frontier Technologies, 2018.
+For academic and non-commercial use only.

 ## Contact

 Feel free to contact us if there is any question (Yang Liu lyng_95@zju.edu.cn)